Receiptful/receiptful-api-docs/source/includes/_authentication.md

 ### Terminology

-* User: Someone who owns an account in Conversio, and on whose behalf the API is used;
+* User: Someone who owns an account in CM Commerce, and on whose behalf the API is used;
-* Partner App: An app, authorized by Conversio, that can access a User's API when authorized by that User;
+* Partner App: An app, authorized by CM Commerce, that can access a User's API when authorized by that User;
 * Access Token: A 30 character string that, when included in an API request, Authenticates its associated User and Authorizes access according to it associated scopes.
 * Scope: A string that represents permission to access a resource.
 Listed [here](#scopes).
 * PoP Token: Proof of Possession Token.
-The only type of Access Token issued by Conversio.
+The only type of Access Token issued by CM Commerce.
 * Code: A short-lived 60 character string that can be exchanged for an Access Token.
 * Client Secret: A 60 character string that acts as password when Authenticating a Partner App and as symmetric key when signing a PoP Token.
 * JWS: [JSON Web Signature](https://tools.ietf.org/html/rfc7515)

 ### Issuing Access Token

-Conversio uses the Authorization Code Grant flow from OAuth 2.0 to issue Access Tokens.
+CM Commerce uses the Authorization Code Grant flow from OAuth 2.0 to issue Access Tokens.
 This involves three requests:

-1. Redirecting the User to Conversio, where they can authorize the Partner App
+1. Redirecting the User to CM Commerce, where they can authorize the Partner App
-2. Conversio redirects the User back to the Partner App, including a `code`
+2. CM Commerce redirects the User back to the Partner App, including a `code`
 3. The Partner App exchanges the `code` for an `access_token`

 These three steps are described in detail below.